manav828/doneone/FIXES_APPLIED.md

 1. In the modal, look at the **Description field**
 2. ✅ You should see: `📎 From: https://www.google.com/`
 3. Add the task
-4. Open FlowBoard → View task → Check description
+4. Open DoneOne → View task → Check description
 5. ✅ URL is saved!

 ---